 - Clean your gutters regularly– your gutters should be free of all debris to avoid backups.

 - To help prevent leaves from getting into your gutter, you can install gutter guards.

 - Make sure that the downspouts are not connected to your foundation footer drain tiles or to underground dry wells.

 Dangers of Springtime Basement Mold Growth in New Jersey

 Mold growth in your NJ basement can mean serious health problems and serious structural damage to your property.
 Certain species of mold have the potential to produce mycotoxins that are toxic to humans.
 Exposure to mold can result in symptoms ranging from mild allergies to serious upper respiratory problems.
 Each person will react differently to mold exposure.
 Symptoms vary depending on the individual, the length of time of exposure, the species of mold and several other factors.

 The purpose of mold in the natural, outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your home.
 Mold and the underlying water problem will eat away at the structure of your home and do some serious damage to your property.

-As a South Jersey homeowner, you can protect your family and home by conducting routine maintenance checks this spring and each spring to follow.
-Moisture control and basement mold prevention strategies are usually pretty affordable and can go a long way to avoid an expensive mold remediation.
+As a South Jersey homeowner, you can protect your family and home by conducting routine basement maintenance checks at the start of each spring season and implement the necessary springtime basement mold prevention.
+Moisture control and springtime mold prevention can be pretty affordable and can go a long way to avoid an expensive mold remediation.